-- A. The "capitol buildings planning commission" is created to study and plan for the long-range facilities needs of state government in Santa Fe and Albuquerque.
-The commission shall review prior long-range facilities needs assessments and develop an initial master plan for the state facilities in Santa Fe and Albuquerque. - B. The commission shall be composed of four members of the legislature, two from each house, appointed by the New Mexico legislative council, the secretary of general services, the New Mexico staff architect, the secretary of highway and transportation or his designee, the state cultural affairs officer or his designee, the secretary of finance and administration or his designee, the commissioner of public lands or his designee and the chairman of the supreme court building commission or his designee. - C. The legislative council service shall provide staff for the commission in coordination with the staff of the general services department. - D. The commission shall meet regularly and shall report annually to the legislature on an annual update of the master plan for the long-range facilities needs of state government in Santa Fe and Albuquerque.
+A. The "capitol buildings planning commission" is created.
+The commission shall be composed of four members of the legislature, two from each house, appointed by the New Mexico legislative council, the secretary of general services or the secretary's designee, the state treasurer or the state treasurer's designee, the secretary of transportation or the secretary's designee, the secretary of cultural affairs or the secretary's designee, the secretary of finance and administration or the secretary's designee, the commissioner of public lands or the commissioner's designee and the chair of the supreme court building commission or the chair's designee.

+B. The commission shall: